 Labs are notorious swimmers, but what we didn’t know is that they have webbed toes and an otter-like tail that helps make them good swimmers.
 The tail also serves as rudder to help steer into the right direction.

-According to Just Labradors, labs have a special hair coat which makes them waterproof.
-They have a double coat—the soft undercoat is weather-resistant and acts as an insulating layer that protects the dog from extreme cold, from getting wet, or from any type of terrain or ground cover.
+Labrador Retrievers have a special hair coat which makes them waterproof.
+They have a double coat—the soft undercoat is weather-resistant and acts as an insulating layer that protects the dog from: extreme cold, from getting wet, or from any type of terrain or ground cover.

 Do you have a great story/stories to share about your lab?
 We’d love to hear them!